UniMath/agda-unimath/src/graph-theory/discrete-graphs.lagda.md

 A [directed graph](graph-theory.directed-graphs.md) `G ≐ (V , E)` is said to be
 {{#concept "discrete" Disambiguation="graph" Agda=is-discrete-Graph}} if, for
 every vertex `x : V`, the type family of edges with source `x`, `E x`, is [torsorial](foundation-core.torsorial-type-families.md).
-In other words, the [dependent sum](foundation.dependent-pair-types.md) `Σ (y : V), (E x y)` is [contractible](foundation-core.contractible-types.md) for every `x`.
+In other words, if the [dependent sum](foundation.dependent-pair-types.md) `Σ (y : V), (E x y)` is [contractible](foundation-core.contractible-types.md) for every `x`.
 The
 {{#concept "standard discrete graph"}} associated to a type `X` is the graph